 Atlanta's Top 12 Healthy Fast-Casual Restaurants

 Delicious, affordable, ready in less than ten minutes AND healthy?
 We ask a lot of our fast food these days, especially those of us who want to keep our waistline and wallets trim while still being able to enjoy dining out.
 Luckily, the fast-casual food industry is wising up to the increasing health smarts of Atlantans and stepping up to the challenge.
 Some local chefs have been dishing up healthy affordable eats for years and are even spreading their options across the country.
 Check out our top 12 ATL picks by clicking through the slideshow.Continue to 2 of 13 below.

 02 of 13

 Healthy ATL Eats: Souper Jenny

-Souper Jenny: In the cold months, it’s hard to turn down a steaming bowl of soup, and this cozy spot with four locations across Atlanta hits the spot.
+Souper Jenny: In the cold months, it’s hard to turn down a steaming bowl of soup, and this cozy spot with three locations across Atlanta hits the spot.
 But Jenny Levison, the brains and brawn behind the operation, doesn’t just serve up great soup—the café’s salads and healthy sandwiches are equally awesome.
 Souper Jenny has different menu offerings every day, with six soups, two sandwiches and two to four salads, but you can always be sure there will be at least one gluten-free, vegetarian and vegan option.
 Some healthy favorites are the turkey chili, Chinese chicken slaw salad and classic turkey sandwich on thick multigrain bread.
 And if you want to fill your tank all day, take advantage of their lunch offer: $14 for two menu items, a roll, a piece of fresh fruit, a drink and dessert!Continue to 3 of 13 below.

 03 of 13